DBUPDGEN

 -undef

 These switches are configuration options.
 The setting of a configuration option is primarily taken from the database according to the precedence rules for configuration options.
-If the the database defines a setting for an option and you specify a different setting, you must use -force to override.
+If the database defines a setting for an option and you specify a different setting, you must use ‑force to override.

 Output from an Update Script